bfatihucar/sample-data/README.md

 # Real Time Data from Drone "Buddy"

 Here you can access the real time data from the drone.
-Each txt file contains related data in following units:
+Each .txt file contains related data in following units:
 - air temperature in degree Celsius
 - air pressure in mmHg
 - humidity in percentage